tasvora/ETL-Project/README.md

 * [Glassdoor](https://www.glassdoor.com/)

-We scraped data from the abpve web sites using Beautiful Soup and Selenium Driver.
+We scraped data from the above web sites using Beautiful Soup and Selenium Driver.

 ## Data Cleanup & Analysis